Universal Basic Income is a hot topic in the world at the moment. But would it work in the Netherlands?

 Does universal basic income work?

-Fortunately, to support Rutger Bregman’s claims, there has already been demonstrated to be a link between universal basic income and a drastic reduction in crime, child mortality, malnutrition, teenage pregnancies, truancy, and also better school performance, higher economic growth and more emancipation, especially for marginalised and oppressed groups.
+Fortunately, to support Rutger Bregman’s claims, there has already been a demonstrated link made between universal basic income and a drastic reduction in crime, child mortality, malnutrition, teenage pregnancies, truancy, and also better school performance, higher economic growth and more emancipation, especially for marginalised and oppressed groups.

 Finnish basic income experiment